Wingreen-Lab/.github/profile/README.md

-# Wingreen Lab at Princeton University
+# The Wingreen Lab at Princeton University

 - This page houses all the code written and produced in the Wingreen Lab at Princeton University.